 The breadth of regions analyzed strengthens Hopkins’s argument.
 He does not rely on old tropes and commonly reviewed case studies.
 Instead, he digs into parts of history oft overlooked.
 The wide-ranging locations are easily the most compelling part of Ruling the Savage Periphery.
 Hopkins’ efforts to go beyond the locations colonial histories frequent and reflect a concerted effort to show connections between colonial powers and the current world order.
 His arguments have additional weight because they tie together broader trends rather than rely on a simplistic outline focused on one colonial power at one point in time.

 Unfortunately, while the points Hopkins tries to make are worthwhile, and the text contains a strong argument, the overall presentation makes gathering the salient points difficult.
 The text is dense, occasionally repetitive, and often fails to flow coherently.
-That is not to say the book is poorly written; it just comes across as a book written by an academic, for other academics.
-Nevertheless, just as Hopkins references other historians’ work, Ruling the Savage Periphery is a tool for reference in future historians’ work.
+That is not to say the book is poorly written; it just comes across as a book written by an academic for other academics.
+Nevertheless, just as Hopkins references other historians’ work, Ruling the Savage Periphery is a reference tool in future historians’ work.

 That, then, may be the point of the work—it exists to be an academic resource.
 Viewing the Ruling the Savage Periphery as an academic tool helps explain other aspects of reviewing the work.
 The book itself was difficult to acquire—few physical copies are available for sale with online retailers, and the digital editions cost similarly to a small textbook.
 Even military libraries had to use the interlibrary loan system to find a copy.
 This difficulty reinforces the idea that Ruling the Savage Periphery is not meant for the average consumer.
 The book has a targeted audience of professional historians and severe history buffs.
 It would be surprising to see this book on the shelf next to best-selling historical publications.

 Overall, Hopkins manages to lay out a solid, if not dense, argument for the impact of colonial decision-making, of “frontier governmentality,” on today’s world.
-Despite the challenges in getting, and then getting through the text, the message Hopkins’ thesis proclaims is one worth studying.
-If someone is looking to do a deep dive into colonial history, Ruling the Savage Periphery is a book worth considering.
-But anyone hoping for a more casual analysis of Victorian Era colonialism would is better served by finding a different resource.
+Despite the challenges in getting and then getting through the text, the message Hopkins’ thesis proclaims is one worth studying.
+If someone is looking for a deep dive into colonial history, Ruling the Savage Periphery is a book worth considering.
+But anyone hoping for a more casual analysis of Victorian-Era colonialism would be better served by finding a different resource.